David Dontoh: Education

 David Dontoh's primary education was at various schools in Cape Coast, Winneba, and Abakrampa in the Central Region of Ghana.
 He performed in several amateur productions during his secondary school days.
 He had his secondary education at Apam Senior High School.
 He studied science, English and poetry.
-In latter years when his popularity began to soar on the acting scene, his co-actor at the time - Grace Omaboe (Maame Dokono) of Obra fame - encouraged him to obtain formal qualifications in theatre and drama after he won the Best Actor Award in 1984.
-David therefore studied Drama and Theatre at the School of Performing Arts University of Ghana between 1985 and 1988 where he majored in playwriting and obtained a diploma.
+In later years when his popularity began to soar on the acting scene, his co-actor at the time - Grace Omaboe (Maame Dokono) of Obra fame - encouraged him to obtain formal qualifications in theatre and drama after he won the Best Actor Award in 1984.
+Dontoh therefore studied Drama and Theatre at the School of Performing Arts University of Ghana between 1985 and 1988, where he majored in playwriting and obtained a diploma.

 Personal life

 David Dontoh is married to Rebecca Dontoh.
 The couple have three children, two of whom are Jojo and Ewurama.
-There are speculations that he dated Grace Omaboe (Maame Dokono) for about four years during their days together as cast members of the popular drama group "Obra".
+There are speculations that he dated Grace Omaboe (Maame Dokono) for about four years during their days together as cast members of the popular drama group Obra.
 The pair were often cast as husband and wife in most Obra episodes.
 The strong chemistry and understanding of between the on-screen couple has always been evident to audiences.
-In many interviews, David does not confirm or deny rumours about their romantic liaisons but insists that the two were very good friends and particularly close during the period when Grace Omaboe was separation from her first husband.
+In many interviews, Dontoh does not confirm or deny rumours about their romantic liaisons, but insists that the two were very good friends and particularly close during the period when Grace Omaboe was separation from her first husband.
 Grace Omaboe is however more candid about their relationship.
 She has disclosed in interviews that the two dated for a while.
 According to Grace, they were genuinely in love and had even considered marriage but decided against it on grounds of irreconcilable differences in expectations.
-David had wanted them to have a family together but Grace already had six children from previous marriages.
+Dontoh had wanted them to have a family together, but Grace already had six children from previous marriages.
 She had also gone beyond her 40th birthday and therefore made a personal decision not to have any more children because of possible complications with pregnancies at that age.
-At the time, David was the younger of the two and yet to have a family of his own.
+At the time, Dontoh was the younger of the two and yet to have a family of his own.
 The pair therefore separated by mutual consent but have remained close friends ever since.

-Apart from acting, David is also a poet, scriptwriter, dramatist, playwright (television and screenplay), composer, singer, songwriter, painter, sculptor, graphic illustrator, etc. He has composed several songs and written over 300 poems in Fanti, Twi and English.
+Apart from acting, Dontoh is also a poet, scriptwriter, dramatist, playwright (television and screenplay), composer, singer, songwriter, painter, sculptor, graphic illustrator, etc. He has composed several songs and written over 300 poems in Fanti, Twi and English.
 He is the board chairman of the newly formed Ghana National Film Authority.
+He is also a judge on the Ghana 48 hours film competition.